 3. Social Media Campaigns

 Social media is one of the best ways to reach your students and fans through channels such as Facebook, Instagram and Twitter.
 Promoting your platform through these channels with social graphics and direct links to the iTunes and Google Play stores is guaranteed to show up on your followers’ feed.
-Not only can you promote the platform over social media, but you can create newsletters, e-blasts, and email campaigns.
+Not only can you promote the platform over social media, but you can create newsletters, e-blasts, and email campaigns to adopt new users.

 4. Student Sections & Street Teams